bonitasoft/bonita-doc/md/groovy-in-bonita.md

 	return null
 }
-def addressVar = user.address ?: new com.company.model.Address() // Retrieve the existing address or create a new one addressVar.street = { //Use a Closure to resolve the street value
+def addressVar = user.address ?: new com.company.model.Address() // Retrieve the existing address or create a new one

+addressVar.street = { //Use a Closure to resolve the street value
     if (!userInput?.address?.street) { // Street is mandatory so it can't be null here, protected by a contract constraint, null-check statement is generated anyway return null
     }
 	def streetVar = addressVar.street ?: new com.company.model.Street() // Retrieve the existing street or create a new one
 	// Assign contract values, note that nullsafe navigators are used even if we know that userInput.address is not null here streetVar.name = userInput?.address?.street?.name
 	streetVar.number = userInput?.address?.street?.number
 	streetVar.additionalInfo = userInput?.address?.street?.additionalInfo
+	return streetVar
-	return streetVar}() //execute the Closure to assign  the Street value to address addressVar.postalCode = userInput?.address?.postalCode addressVar.city = userInput?.address?.city
+}() //execute the Closure to assign  the Street value to address

+addressVar.postalCode = userInput?.address?.postalCode
+addressVar.city = userInput?.address?.city
 return addressVar // Return the edited (or new) address